Cyber Insurance

 Real estate professionals

-Cyber liability insurance for real estate professionals can help pay for recovery expenses while also providing resources to help aid customers affected by a data breach.
+Cyber insurance for real estate professionals can help pay for recovery expenses while also providing resources to help aid customers affected by data breaches and other cyber risks.

 For example, a real estate agent loses a laptop containing sensitive client information.
 The data breach laws in their state require them to notify their customers, and they also run a PR campaign to help restore trust.